Look at the time. Now count off 11 minutes.

 Many veterans also assume they are ineligible for assistance.
 But, according to Hunter, that doesn’t have to be the case.
 Almost any kind of traumatic event or injury can lead to eligibility for treatment.

-“If you were serving and something happened, you were in a motorcycle accident, it doesn’t have to be combat, and you were in some way injured,” he points out, “you could become service connected and then you become automatically eligible through that service connection for VA services or vet center services.”
+“If you were serving and something happened, you were in a motorcycle accident, it doesn’t have to be combat, and you were in some way injured,” he points out, “you could become service connected and then you become automatically eligible through that service connection for VA services, or potentially Vet Center services.”

 In other cases, veterans downplay their own pain or difficulties.
 There’s always someone who had it worse.
 But Hunter cautions against self-diagnosis and dismissal of that sort.